riceissa/issarice.com/wiki/june-2016-givewell-board-meeting.md

 43:26: Holden: salary is not a major thing.

-44:18: holden: we look at our pay, we look at what we want. we come up with a number that looks good to us. being through would only lead to a higher number (LOL).
+44:18: holden: we look at our pay, we look at what we want. we come up with a number that looks good to us. being thorough would only lead to a higher number (LOL).
 44:54: we would do more thorough research if we felt it was necessary.

 45:26: unanimous approval (after pause in recording).

-48:40: virtually all content is backed up in multiple locations. there are things we are willing to lose, since not catastripic to do so.
+48:40: virtually all content is backed up in multiple locations. there are things we are willing to lose, since not catastrophic to do so.

 50:30: GW is not dependent on GV, even after split. more like we're partners between holden and cari.
-Open Phil would take advantage or cari, or run in a stirpped down way.
-51:59: cari and dustin aren't tied down, they have their own thing (GV).
+Open Phil would take advantage or Cari, or run in a stripped down way.
+51:59: Cari and Dustin aren't tied down, they have their own thing (GV).

 52:35: does Open Phil plan to solicit funding other than GV?

-yes, but we're still a long way from spending cari and dustin's money. we're just really trying to increase room for money moved. there's donors i could go to (53:40) but they're not the size of GV. it would be a massive project if i wanted to get together enough donors to be like another GV. but eventually (54:24) we'd want to do it.
+yes, but we're still a long way from spending Cari and Dustin's money. we're just really trying to increase room for money moved. there's donors i could go to (53:40) but they're not the size of GV. it would be a massive project if i wanted to get together enough donors to be like another GV. but eventually (54:24) we'd want to do it.

-56:59: alexander is here.
+56:59: Alexander is here.

 58:00: suggestion rob had is to make subcommittees for different topics.

-1:01:59: unclear what goals i'm trying to provide as a board member. a bunch have invested in holden and elie's vision. we're not spending a lot of money on GW but sending it off to others. what is the goal of the board? is ti as a sounding board of the CEOs to help them in their vision?
+1:01:59: unclear what goals I'm trying to provide as a board member. a bunch have invested in holden and elie's vision. we're not spending a lot of money on GW but sending it off to others. what is the goal of the board? is ti as a sounding board of the CEOs to help them in their vision?